-The 3-month CINDY2011/DYNAMO field campaign (Yoneyama et al., 2013) was designed to study the Madden-Julian Oscillation initiation in the Indian Ocean, in particular in interaction with the surface ocean.
-We take this campaign as an opportunity to develop an AOSCM case permitting to study the representation of the upper-ocean diurnal cycle, which includes frequent and intense diurnal warm layers over the region (e.g., Kawai and Wada, 2007, Matthews et al., 2014).
+The 3-month CINDY2011/DYNAMO field campaign (Yoneyama et al., 2013) was designed to study the Madden-Julian oscillation initiation in the Indian Ocean, in particular interaction with the surface ocean.
+We take this campaign as an opportunity to develop an AOSCM case permitting us to study the representation of the upper-ocean diurnal cycle, which includes frequent and intense diurnal warm layers over the region (e.g., Kawai and Wada, 2007; Matthews et al., 2014).
 The field campaign provides a wide variety of measurements, including high-frequency soundings from either local islands or research vessels that were deployed during the campaign, near-surface measurements in the atmosphere and the ocean, and upper-ocean profiles.

-- 130 Ciesielski et al. (2014) derived the various terms of the mass, energy, and water budgets (e.g., vertical velocity, horizontal advections, sub-array diabatic terms) at the scale of two large-scale arrays (~800 km) over the tropical Indian Ocean.
+Ciesielski et al. (2014) derived the various terms of the mass, energy, and water budgets (e.g., vertical velocity, horizontal advection, sub-array diabatic terms) at the scale of two large-scale arrays ($\sim 800 \, \text{km}$) over the tropical Indian Ocean.
 This dataset was used in Abdel-Lathif et al. (2018) to force a previous version of the ARPEGE-SURFEX SCM.
-In contrast, available ocean data mostly comes from the R/V Revelle, which was used as a fixed station at 0°N, 80.5°E for periods of several months.
-This local data is not sufficient to derive a consistent large-scale forcing of the AOSCM ocean - 135 component.
-We therefore decided to develop a more local AOSCM forcing, based on the R/V Revelle data.
-The ship's location at the Equator implies possible strong large-scale advections, which need to be quantified for forcing the AOSCM.
+In contrast, available ocean data mostly come from the R/V Revelle, which was used as a fixed station at 0° N, 80.5° E for periods of several months.
+These local data are not sufficient to derive a consistent large-scale forcing of the AOSCM ocean component.
+We therefore decided to develop a more local AOSCM forcing based on the R/V Revelle data.
+This case study has been developed in the context of the French research project COCOA and has been used in several studies (Brilouet et al., 2021).
+The ship's location at the Equator implies possible strong large-scale advection, which needs to be quantified for forcing the AOSCM.
 This issue is discussed in the next section.

-As a result, the AOSCM case developed hereafter focuses on the first 10 days of the R/V Revelle leg 3, i.e. from 13 November 2011, 0000 UTC, to 23 November 2011, 0000 UTC.
-This period corresponds to a convectively-suppressed MJO

-140 phase followed by the early beginning of a convectively-active phase.
+As a result, the AOSCM case developed hereafter focuses on the first 10 d of the R/V Revelle leg 3, i.e., from 13 November 2011 at 00:00 UTC to 23 November 2011 at 00:00 UTC.
+This period corresponds to a convectively suppressed MJO phase followed by the early beginning of a convectively active phase.
 A clear motivation for this choice is the occurrence of large SST diurnal cycles during most of this period.